ethanwicker/ethanwicker.github.io/_posts/2021-03-04-regularization-ridge-regression-lasso-002.md

 comments: false
 ---

 This is the second post in a short series discussing the common regularization methods of ridge regression and the lasso.
-[In an earlier post] (https://ethanwicker.com/2021-03-03-regularization-ridge-regression-lasso-001/), I introduced much of the theory surrounding these methods.
+[In an earlier post](https://ethanwicker.com/2021-03-03-regularization-ridge-regression-lasso-001/), I introduced much of the theory surrounding these methods.
 For a more detailed overview of regularization, please see that earlier post.

 In this post, I'll explore examples of ridge regression and the lasso using both scikit-learn and statsmodels.  scikit-learn's implementation of these two particular methods is more robust, so I'll spend most of the below post discussing and using that package.